 As an adult-onset Type 1 diabetic, Paul knows firsthand how a patient can struggle to get the right diagnosis and treatment.
 Only 40,000 adults a year are diagnosed with Type 1 diabetes.
 Paul is actively involved in the Juvenile Diabetes Research Foundation (JDRF), a global organization funding research for Type 1 diabetes.

 Dr. Barry Ginsberg is an accomplished professional who advises executives across industries, bringing expertise in strategy and performance in the pharmaceuticals and medical products sector.
 He also consults with healthcare companies to develop global strategies and operating models and is an experienced leader with a demonstrated history of success working as an entrepreneur in the health and wellness industry.
-He is skilled in comprehensive eye care, social media management, content development, video production, online marketing, sales, and patient education.
+He is skilled in comprehensive eye care, and patient education.
 Combined with an expansive network of contacts and an exclusive key opinion leader database throughout North America, Europe, Middle East, Asia, and South America, he brings consummate value to the team.

 Dr. Ginsberg’s community service participation included the Flying Samaritans and One Sight.
 He recently retired after practicing over 35 years in the medical field.
 He participated in four Externships including the Feinbloom Low Vision Center in Philadelphia, focusing on Age Related Macular Degeneration (AMD) and the Goldschleger Eye Institute in Tel Hashomer Hospital in Israel, focusing on diseases of the eye including Glaucoma.